Middle Temple Lane, Temple, London EC4Y 9AT 2.00 - 4.00pm

 West end of Middle Temple Hall

-The Hall and adjoining Bench apartments contain an electic collection of furniture—chairs, side tables, clocks- which have accrued to the Inn over the centuries, often in historicist styles.
+The Hall and adjoining Bench apartments contain an eclectic collection of furniture—chairs, side tables, clocks--which have accrued to the Inn over the centuries, often in historicist styles.
 Meals are still taken daily on the 1720 dining tables and new barristers sign the register on the hatch cover of Sir Francis Drake’s The Golden Hind.
-A previous FHS visit stimulated useful conversations about attibutions.
+A previous FHS visit stimulated useful conversations about attributions.

 Closing date for applications: Monday, 6 September 2021